 2019 was an exciting year for wildlife in the nation’s forests.
 Working with Roy Dennis Wildlife Foundation, we reintroduced white-tailed eagles on the Isle of Wight as part of a five year project.
 It’s the first time the birds have graced the skies of southern England for 240 years.
 Since then two further successful releases have taken place.

 We also released eighteen pine martens in the Forest of Dean that year, with Vincent Wildlife Trust and Gloucestershire Wildlife Trust.
 Previously they were considered functionally extinct in England.
 Both the eagles and martens will be monitored and more individuals released over the next few years to allow populations to establish in those regions.

-In 2020 we continued with the largest water vole reintroduction ever attempted in Northumberland.
-Working with Northumberland Wildlife Trust, we released more water voles onto the banks of Kielder’s watercourses taking the total to over 1,200 voles since the project began in 2017.
+In 2021 we continued the largest water vole reintroduction ever attempted in Northumberland.
+Working with Northumberland Wildlife Trust, we released more water voles onto the banks of Kielder’s watercourses taking the total to over 2,000 voles since the project began in 2017.
 Before then, ‘Ratty’ hadn’t been seen in Kielder for over 30 years.

 It’s wonderful to see all these animals back where they belong and playing essential roles in their ecosystems.

 In 2018 we introduced a pair of Eurasian beavers in an enclosed trial at Greathough Brook in the Forest of Dean, after a 400-year absence.
 The following year, with support from Forest Holidays, we released another two beavers in an enclosure at Cropton Forest, North Yorkshire.
 Two kits were born to the pair that summer, with further kits born each year there after.

 Beavers are important ecosystem engineers.
 Their dams increase water storage in the surrounding area, slowing the flow of water and potentially reducing the impact of flooding downstream.
 Andrew explains: